A guide to the cost of re-creating an item of jewellery.

 Remounting a ring vs Resetting a ring

 On a final note to this in-depth jewellery topic, it is worth discussing remounting a ring.
 At the same time, resetting a ring.
-Resetting typically refers to the transfer of the diamond or gemstone into a new setting. i.e. the part that holds the stone.
-Remounting on the other hand, refers to a change of the design into a new mount.
-Reasons for this include wear and tear, damage or a change of style.
+Resetting typically refers to transferring the diamond or gemstone into a new setting. i.e. the part that holds the stone.
+Remounting, on the other hand, refers to a change of the design into a new mount.
+Reasons for this include wear and tear, damage or a style change.
 Sometimes, we move the entire head of a ring onto a new shank.
 At other times, we replace the head and remount this onto a new shank.
-Every persons situation varies and we accommodate all circumstances through our work.
+Every person’s situation varies, and we accommodate all circumstances through our work.

 About Mark Johnson